michmech/plausibility/README.md

 };
 ```

-Each `Kind` will have a new property, named maxSlot, which tells us what the highest-ranking slot is that already has at least one quality in it.
+Each `Kind` will have a new property, named `maxSlot`, which tells us what the highest-ranking slot is that already has at least one quality in it.

 ```
 -- cat Kind;